CMagnac/cmagnac.github.io/_posts/2023-04-28-neurofeedback.md

 ---
 layout: post
-title:  Neurofeedback
+title:  NeuroFeedBack
 date:   2023-04-28 18:00:00
-description: Experimental treatment of neurological diseases
+description: Experimental Treatment of Neurological Diseases
 tags: false
-categories: Disease-treatment
+categories: Disease-Treatment
 ---
 **Neurofeedback** (NFB) is a non-invasive therapeutic method that consists of measuring the cerebral activities of one or more brain areas in a subject and showing them in real-time the recording of this activity.
 Therefore, patients can learn to control their neuronal activity.
 This learning can or cannot lead to behavioral changes.